Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

       icon_url: /assets/icons/gateway.svg
 ---

+## 1. Create a consumer

+Consumers let you identify the client that's interacting with Kong Gateway.
+We're going to use key [authentication](/authentication/) in this tutorial, so the consumer needs an API key to access any Kong Gateway services.

+{% entity_examples %}
+entities:
+  consumers:
+    - username: jsmith
+      keyauth_credentials:
+        - key: example-key
+{% endentity_examples %}

-## 1. Enable authentication
+## 2. Enable authentication

-You need [authentication](/authentication/) to identify a consumer and apply rate limiting.
+Authentication lets you identify a consumer so that you can apply rate limiting.
 This example uses the [Key Authentication](/plugins/key-auth) plugin, but you can use any authentication plugin that you prefer.

 Add the following content to `kong.yaml` to enable the plugin globally, which means it applies to all Kong Gateway services and routes: